jnozzi/cocoadev.com/markdown/SenTestingKit.md

-General/SenTestingKit is Apple's install of General/OCUnit on Mac  OS X 10.4.
+SenTestingKit is Apple's install of OCUnit on Mac  OS X 10.4.

-It is installed as General/SenTestingKit.framework.
+It is installed as SenTestingKit.framework.

-It is used by making a new target - a "Unit Test Bundle" - in an General/XCode project.
+It is used by making a new target - a "Unit Test Bundle" - in an XCode project.